OpenDSA/OpenDSA/RST/en/Glossary.rst

       :term:`subclasses <subclass>` that :term:`inherit` either
       directly or indirectly from the base class.

+   clause
+      In a :term:`Boolean expression`, a clause is one or more :term:`literals <literal>` OR'ed together.

    client
       The user of a service.
       For example, the object or part of the program that calls a